TheAssassin/mediaplayer-setup/Kodi/IPTV.md

-# IPTV configuration for Germany
+# IPTV configuration

+## Example for Germany

 The https://github.com/kodi-pvr/pvr.iptvsimple/releases add-on (an official Kodi add-on from their repository) can be used to play IPTV.
 To become usable, one needs to configure it with playlists and optionally EPG data. https://www.kodi-tipps.de/kodi-iptv-einrichten-live-tv-mit-kodi-anschauen/ has more detailed information (in German).

+This example is for Germany; it should be similar for other countries.

 ## Pre-configure out-of-the-box